 The Bay Bridge Path (Emeryville)

 This reader recommendation is for the ambitious urban runner.
 Running along the Bay Bridge is a gentle incline until you get to Treasure Island rewarded by a gentle downhill on the way back.
 Cut the run short by turning around at any point during this out-and-back.
 The scenery of running over the Bay is always a reward.
-Start near IKEA or save a mile or two and start at Burma Road where there is 5-hour free parking at Maritime or try your luck at the Bay Bridge Trail parking lot, further West on Burma Road toward the Toll Plaza.
+Start near IKEA or save a mile or two and start at Burma Road where there is 5-hour free parking at Maritime.
+Or try your luck at the Bay Bridge Trail parking lot, further West on Burma Road toward the Toll Plaza.
+More info here >

 Lake Merritt (Oakland)

-Pay to park in the lot and then enjoy the warmer temps on the East side of the tunnel or hills, depending on your start point.
-The paved Lakeside Trail is under 3 miles and a playground is at the East end of the field.
+Pay to park in the lot and then enjoy the warmer temps on the east side of the tunnel or hills, depending on your starting point.
+The paved Lakeside Trail is under 3 miles and a playground is at the east end of the field.
 The path isn’t too challenging, with just a few ups and downs.
 More info here >

 Mountain View Cemetery (Piedmont)

 Note: this popular destination has been closed to recreational use during the pandemic closures, but it won’t be forever.
-Just up the hill from Piedmont, Ave, this is a stroller friendly destination where you’ll see plenty of people pushing joggers and just strolling along.
+Just up the hill from Piedmont Ave, this is a stroller friendly destination where you’ll see plenty of people pushing joggers and just strolling along.
 One edge of the cemetery offers a panoramic view of the Bay Area, and it’s filled with interesting structures.
 (Don’t miss “Millionaire’s Row”) Check out more places to go with kids in Piedmont >

 Ohlone Greenway (Berkeley/Albany/El Cerrito)

-This walking path follows along the BART tracks from North Berkeley to El Cerrito.
+This heavily traveled walking and biking path follows underneath the BART tracks from North Berkeley through El Cerrito.
 Plenty of people-watching and mural spotting for your stroller-bound passenger.
-Stop at Gilman Street, Solano Avenue, or at the El Cerrito Plaza for treats along the way.
+Stop at the intersection of Solano and Masonic in Albany for some extra exercise, or a break and a snack.